ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [GeographicalRegionEnum](GeographicalRegionEnum.md) - Permitted values for geographical region
  * [IndexReadEnum](IndexReadEnum.md) - Permitted Values to indicate the location of a sequence component in a read or index
  * [IndividualSexEnum](IndividualSexEnum.md) - The sex of an Individual as as defined in a specific medical and clinical context.
- * [InstrumentModelEnum](InstrumentModelEnum.md) - Permitted values for instrument model
+ * [InstrumentModelEnum](InstrumentModelEnum.md) - Permitted values for the instrument model
  * [IsolationEnum](IsolationEnum.md) - Describes how biomaterial was isolated.
  * [KaryotypeEnum](KaryotypeEnum.md) - Permitted values for karyotype
  * [LibraryPreparationKitRetailNameEnum](LibraryPreparationKitRetailNameEnum.md) - Permitted values for library preparation kit retail name